youngju-na/SHARE/README.md

 ## 📥 Checkpoints

-Pretrained SHARE model checkpoints are available via [google form](https://github.com/youngju-na/SHARE/)
+Pretrained SHARE model checkpoints are available via [google form](https://github.com/youngju-na/SHARE/) or email (to first author).

 The folder contains checkpoints for datasets trained on **DTU** and **RealEstate10K**, respectively.